awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-macie.md

 ## Service\-linked roles created when you enable integration<a name="integrate-enable-slr-macie"></a>

-The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's accounts when you enable trusted access\.
-These roles allow Macie to perform supported operations within the accounts in your organization\.
+The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's management account when you enable trusted access\.
+This role allows Macie to perform supported operations within your organization's accounts in your organization\.

-You can delete or modify these roles only if you disable trusted access between Macie and Organizations, or if you remove the member account from the organization\.
+You can delete or modify this role only if you disable trusted access between Macie and Organizations, or if you remove the member account from the organization\.
 + `AWSServiceRoleRorAmazonMacie`

 ## Service principals used by the service\-linked roles<a name="integrate-enable-svcprin-macie"></a>

-The service\-linked roles in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
+The service\-linked role in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
 The service\-linked roles used by Macie grant access to the following service principals:
 + `macie.amazonaws.com`

 ## Enabling trusted access with Macie<a name="integrate-enable-ta-macie"></a>